What is the worst of this vile vexing plague

 Far worse that it might here yet so assail

-My love that foulest fate wrest her from me;
+My love, and foulest fate wrest her from me;

 That sweetest day succumb to tyrant storm,